nidhi31jain/teachme/touchpoint.md

 no modifier| Y	| Y	| N	 | N     |
 private	 | Y	| N	| N	 | N     |

+# Final Modifier
+  - Variable - it`s value cannot change
+  - Method - Cannot be overridden by the sub-classes
+  - Class - Cannot be sub-classed

+# Static - Common across instances
+  - A static method cannot access this keyword ,as the Keyword belongs to instance

 # Creating Objects
   - new